-Course Description: The course introduces the central ideas on computer science, instilling the ideas and practices of computational thinking and inviting students to understand how computing changes the world.
+Course Description: The course introduces the central ideas in computer science, instilling the ideas and practices of computational thinking and inviting students to understand how computing changes the world.
 The students will develop computational artifacts and will think creatively while using simulations to explore various situations.
 The focus of the class is beyond the machine.
 The students will design and implement innovative solutions using an iterative process similar to what artists, writers, computer scientists, and engineers use.
-This course does not satisfy the Mathematics credit required for graduation.
-This course provides opportunity to earn college credit upon completion of AP exam, and receiving a score of 3 or higher.
+This course does not satisfy the mathematics credit required for graduation.
+This course provides an opportunity to earn college credit upon completion of the AP exam and receiving a score of 3 or higher.